 This spot is a little out of the way but is still a favourite spot for the stargazers and couples.
-There is a winding road that will take you to the top with a few different stopping points for you to park and watch the sun go down.
-If you’re wanting a quiet place to watch the sunset and find some tranquillity, this is the perfect place for you.
+A winding road will take you to the top with a few different stopping points for you to park and watch the sun go down.
+If you’re wanting a quiet place to watch the sunset in San Francisco and find some tranquillity, this is the perfect place for you.

 6. Cityscape Lounge

 If you are looking for something a little different, why not have dinner and a show with a view of the cityscape as the sun goes down?
 Sitting on the 46th floor of the Hilton San Francisco is the Cityscape Lounge that will give you a delicious dinner with stunning 360º views of the city through its massive windows.